tvdaredevil/KNN-TFjs/README.md

 # KNN-TFjs
 This is a from scratch implementation of the K-nearest neighbors model in TensorFlowJs.

 In this example, we have a training set of letters that belong to one class or another.
 After training on those images, we then classify letters as seen in the example below

+This implementation also allows you to hyperparameter tune the number of neighbors used in approximation.

 # To Run
 - Download this code to a folder